Date of Degree

 Auroral Hiss, Cassini, Electron Beams, Plasma Waves, Saturn

 Copyright 2010 Andrew James Kopf

 Kopf, Andrew James.
 "A multi-instrument study of auroral hiss at Saturn."
-PhD diss., University of Iowa, 2010.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.